OneKey-Network/addressability-framework/README.md

-# Adressable Network Proposals
+# Addressable Network Proposals

 At Criteo Engineering we are working on:

 - Clarifying and documenting our understanding of the Prebid SSO project requirements.
 - Drafting specification and demonstrable prototypes that answer those
-- Delivering a MVP of the necessary components
+- Delivering an MVP of the necessary components

 This repository is intended to share this work with the Prebid SSO community, get feedback and reviews.